Gemma-Rate/Lingenia/README.md

 ## Details and rules for word generation

 Phonemes, the distinct sounds in the language, are selected first.
-These are then compiled into syllables and finally into words.
+These are then compiled into syllables and the syllables are compiled into words.

 ### Phoneme selection